moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 Q = 5 \ \text{almost everywhere},\qquad Q = 6 \ \text{at a generic (linear) null}.
 $$

-A magnetic null is a **reconnection site** — where field lines break and reconnect, releasing the energy behind solar flares and magnetospheric substorms.
+A magnetic null is a **candidate site for reconnection** — where the field direction is undefined and field lines can most easily break and reconnect, releasing the energy behind solar flares and magnetospheric substorms.
+(A null does not by itself make reconnection happen: three-dimensional reconnection requires *non-ideal* evolution in a localized region, and can also occur with no null at all — see Pontin & Priest 2022.)
 Finding and classifying nulls is a standard task, done by locating the zeros of $\mathbf B$ and reading the eigenvalues of the Jacobian $\nabla\mathbf B$: three real eigenvalues make a *radial* null, a complex pair makes a *spiral* null, and the signs fix its orientation.
 The question here: does the growth vector — a